Clinical and Ancient Psychology Program

 Run in partnership with National Institute of Mental Health and Neuroscience NIMHANS and the School of Ancient Wisdom, our program is facilitated by renowned clinical psychologists and psychiatrists, many of whom double as yogis, and are equally passionate about Ancient Eastern modalities, like mindfulness, Ayurveda and yoga.
 Through five actively informative and immersive days you'll be invited to explore, more closely, how ancient Eastern techniques can complement modern methods to treat mental health concerns, in both clinical and community settings.

 You'll have the exclusive chance to tour the impressive NIMHANS facilities and enjoy an audience with many of its clinicians, who will speak with you on a variety of topics around how India treats mental health issues both medically and culturally.
-You'll also visit the Neuropathology Brain Museum, where you can get up close and personal with the grey matter itself (brains), and participate in interactive workshops on topics ranging from meditation to multicultural perspectives in work with children and adolescents.

 These five jam-packed days of knowledge exchange are topped off with a relaxing weekend in Mysore, where you can switch off and soak up some of India's infamous beauty and buzz.